cdchrisDev/holbertonschool-AirBnB_clone/README.md

-# This is my Air-BnB project
+# The Air-BnB Holberton project
+## This project is part of the 9 months of training